moshix/XPLcompiler/README.md

-A Compiler for the iBM XPL language
+A Compiler for the IBM XPL language
 ===================================

 This is a compiler for the IBM XPL language (see here: https://en.wikipedia.org/wiki/XPL).
 For a while IBM made a compiler available for this system programming language and then they stopped.